qntlb/numerical-methods-montecarlointegration-exercise/README.md

 - flexible use for different random number generators

 For convenience we provide the interfaces that define the framework.
-You can find these interface in the package
+You can find these interfacea in the package

 ```
 info.quantlab.numericalmethods.lecture.montecarlo.integration
 ```

 of the project `numerical-methods-lecture`, see [github.com/qntlb/numerical-methods-lecture](https://github.com/qntlb/numerical-methods-lecture).
 This project is already defined as a Maven dependency to this project.

 ## Interfaces (provided)